juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 "That is for me to decide, isn't it?"
 The Sect Leader commented while resting his chin on his arms propped on top of his desk.

 "It is about the girl named Kili," Rianna pointed out.
 "She is too young to be registered with the Sect, which means that she lives here with her guardian.
-We have reason to believe that she has a unique physique or bloodline that gives her an unparallelled recovery capacity.
+We have reason to believe that she has a unique physique or bloodline that gives her an unparalleled recovery capacity.
 As this feature is already activated without her having to walk the path of cultivation, it puts her in a favourable position to begin practising a rather powerful cultivation method envisioned by our Mystic Celestial Sect's Leader."

 Rianna observed the man's expression, hoping to see some glint or excitement at her revelation.
-But was miffed to see none of that sort flashing accross his thoroughly unimpressed, borderline annoyed, face.
+But was miffed to see none of that sort flashing across his thoroughly unimpressed, borderline annoyed, face.

 She coughed and then continued, "We would like to recruit the girl and train her.
 We believe her future is limitless and with the proper guidance she can be the youngest Tesseract Transformation realm mage, ever."